cmyoo/cosmos/paper/paper.md

 ---
-title: 'COSMOS: A c++ package for numerical relativity specialized for PBH formation'
+title: 'COSMOS: A C++ package for numerical relativity specialized for PBH formation'
 tags:
   - C++
   - cosmology